Reality check: U.S. manufacturing jobs at 1940s levels

 There's no denying that hiring in manufacturing has picked up since the election.

-Trump is already taking a victory lap that he's bringing back the brawn jobs.
-The U.S. added and 26,000 factory jobs in February and 11,000 in March.
-Overall, job growth has been very strong in recent years, but most of the gains under President Obama came in the service sector -- tech, retail, business, health, etc. -- not in manufacturing.
+Trump is already taking a victory lap for bringing back the muscle jobs.
+The U.S. added 26,000 factory jobs in February and 11,000 in March.
+It's a contrast to the Obama years when most of the job gains came in the service sector -- tech, retail, business, health, etc. -- not in manufacturing.

-At a recent event with at White House with CEOs, he said U.S. manufacturers are giddy "like never before."
+U.S. manufacturers are giddy "like never before," Trump proclaimed at a recent White House event with CEOs.
 He's been preaching the mantra: "Buy American, and Hire American."

 Related: CNNMoney's Trump jobs tracker

-But it's worth remembering that employment in manufacturing is currently at around the same levels it was between 1941 and 1946.
+But it's worth remembering that employment in manufacturing is currently at 1940s levels.

 The glory days of manufacturing were the 1970s.
 Back then, over 19.5 million Americans earned their paycheck from factory work.
 It's been a fairly steady decline ever since.
 Today only 12.4 million workers remain in the industry.